 It’s important to have a plan and a process.
 Most people who take the entrepreneurial plunge have somewhat of a plan, but few have a process and this is the big gap!
 The onboarding and business processes you have help you qualify clients, give you a complete and clear plan to demonstrate your competence to prospective clients, and it gives you a clear checklist and scope from which you can evaluate your costs.

-Then no more free consulting calls, which wastes your time and reduces your effective rate.
+So, no more free consulting calls which waste your time and reduce your effective rate.
 It’s not that all potential clients are freetards, but that you must set clear expectations of what you do and don’t do.
 Instead of having to repeat these bits endlessly, write it down, record a video, and you’ll never need to say it again.

 Invest 30 minutes to systematize your expertise and watch this: eventualmillionaire.com/dennisyu/